aymanzyy/catalystml/README.md

 Description of methods used for collection/generation of data:

 The first set of experiments, whose results are showcased in Figure 2, encompasses the demonstration of in situ training of the point-cloud autoencoder.
 The experiment workflow begins with the HARVEY simulation.
 Fluid data is passed at runtime to train the autoencoder model.
-We provide the HARVEY input file \emph{proxy\_input\_file.txt}.
+We provide the HARVEY input file proxy_input_file.txt}.
 The referenced runscripts generate simulations, with each involving a distinct training paradigm as outlined in the manuscript.
 Each runscript defines an input file and a bridge script as input arguments.
-We run the \emph{autoenc\_static\_training.sh}, \emph{autoenc\_dynamic\_training.sh}, and \emph{autoenc\_offline\_static\_training.sh} to generate the loss curves for the in situ training on a static dataset, in situ training on a dynamic dataset, and offline training on a static dataset.
-Model loss curves are generated with the \emph{matplotlib} library in situ and saved on disk.
+We run the autoenc_static_training.sh, autoenc_dynamic_training.sh, and autoenc_offline_static_training.sh} to generate the loss curves for the in situ training on a static dataset, in situ training on a dynamic dataset, and offline training on a static dataset.
+Model loss curves are generated with the matplotlib library in situ and saved on disk.

 The experiment workflow began with a HARVEY simulation to generate training data for the offline training of the autoencoder model.
-To generate the reconstructed fluid domain illustrated in Figure 3, we then performed offline model training using the {\emph{run\_offline\_train\_for\_infer}} runscript in order to generate the weights loaded in during runtime.
-We then ran the

-{\emph{run\_offline\_train\_online\_infer}} runscript, simulating the HARVEY proxy app in which the train autoencoder is loaded and the encoding module is invoked to perform lossy compression.
-Once the simulation concludes, we evaluate the fidelity of encoding by decoding the saved latent vector using the \emph{load\_and\_decode.py} script.
+To generate the reconstructed fluid domain illustrated in Figure 3, we then performed offline model training using the run_offline_train_for_infer runscript in order to generate the weights loaded in during runtime.
+We then ran the run_offline_train_online_infer runscript, simulating the HARVEY proxy app in which the train autoencoder is loaded and the encoding module is invoked to perform lossy compression.
+Once the simulation concludes, we evaluate the fidelity of encoding by decoding the saved latent vector using the load_and_decode.py script.

 ### Offline Infer, Online Train:
 - Runscripts: